 Doug Beck is currently the Director of the Defense Innovation Unit.
 He was previously Vice President, Worldwide Education, Health, and Government at Apple, Inc. He was previously the Vice President for the Americas and Northeast Asia for Apple, Inc. From 2010 to 2014 he was based in Tokyo, and led Apple’s businesses in Northeast Asia.

-Doug came to Apple from Charles Schwab, where he was Senior Vice President and Chief Strategy Officer.
-Prior to Schwab, he was a partner at McKinsey & Company.
-He was elected in 2000 as one of the youngest partners in McKinsey history, while resident in Shanghai.
-Doug has lived and/or worked extensively in Japan, Korea, Indonesia, Singapore, Hong Kong, and across China.
+Mr. Beck joined Apple in 2009 from The Charles Schwab Corporation, where he served as Senior Vice President and Chief Strategy Officer.
+Prior to Schwab, he was a partner at McKinsey & Company, co-leader of McKinsey’s global strategy practice, and a leader of other industry and functional practices in the US and Asia.
+He was elected in 2000 as one of the youngest partners in McKinsey history.

-Doug holds a B.A. in East Asian Studies and History summa cum laude from Yale and an M.Phil in International Relations from Oxford, where he was a Rhodes Scholar.
+Mr. Beck holds a bachelor’s degree summa cum laude from Yale and an M.Phil in International Relations from Oxford, where he was a Rhodes Scholar.